 All of Andy Tharby – Try This Teaching.
 7 habits of highly effective teachers – Buck's Fizz.
 These days, exams and assessments are right at the front of most teachers’ minds most of the time, so it is completely understandable that many give more attention and time to written work than talk on the basis that it is more important.
 But nothing could be further from the truth.
 Really good talk in lessons promotes the very best learning that itself supports deeper understanding and recall and leads to higher quality written work and assessment outcomes.

 As Michael Halliday said in 1993, ‘When children learn language they are not simply engaging in one type of learning among many; rather, they are learning the foundations of learning itself’.
 As developed by Robin Alexander in the early 2000s, dialogic teaching harnesses the power of talk to stimulate and extend pupils’ thinking and advance their learning and understanding.
 To achieve dialogic teaching, there needs to be a fundamental recognition by the teacher that the quality of classroom talk is important.
-Teachers might try to: What makes great teaching? – expert views.
+Teachers might try to: What makes great teaching? – expert views | Teacher Network | Guardian Professional.
 Popular teaching methods, such as lavishing praise on pupils and grouping students by ability, are not based on evidence and can harm student development, a report has found.
 The Sutton Trust examined 200 pieces of research on what makes great teaching, concluding that some common practices have no grounding in research while other less popular approaches can be effective.

 The report found that the two most important elements of great teaching were the quality of instruction and how well a teacher knew their subject.
 Different methods for evaluating teaching were also examined, including lesson observations and getting students to rate their teachers.
 All these methods were deemed useful, but the report said that they were also easy to get wrong and should not to be used in isolation.

 The best teachers are not always the ones teaching the core classes.
 3. My 6th grade Life Science teacher was an incredible teacher.
 4. What Teachers Want To Hear Students Say.
 What Teachers Want To Hear: 12 Examples by Terry Heick “Ohhh, now I get it.”
 The iconic phrase that teachers value hearing.
 A sign that you’ve moved a student from not understanding to understanding.
 Into the light.
 A lot is implied in this phrase, not the least of which is your own feel-good success–a warm indicator that you’re being an effective teacher, and that the next generation isn’t doomed after all.
 And the “Ohhh” even adds an immediacy to it all, as if the light just clicked on–right there at that moment under your sage and effortlessly influential guidance.

 " Technique 39: Do It Again.
 This technique is perhaps the only negative consequence that truly works.
 When students fail to meet your standards, you ask them to "Do it again. " They model the appropriate behavior, but are eager not to have to do it again.
 Technique 40: Sweat the Details Building on the "broken window" theory of policing, Lemov notes that maintaining high standards will have positive effects across the classroom environment.

 8 Characteristics Of A Great Teacher.
 8 Characteristics Of A Great Teacher by Ian Lancaster What makes a teacher strong?
 What differentiates the best from the rest?
 There’s no shortage of bodies (some dramatically misguided) attempting to solve this riddle.
-The answers are nebulous at best.
 1. Confidence while teaching can mean any number of things, it can range from having confidence in your knowledge of the material being learned to having confidence that your teaching acumen is second to none.
 It’s the confidence that you know you’re in the right spot doing what you want to be doing and that no matter what transpires, having that time to spend with those young learners is going to be beneficial both for them and for yourself.
 2.